Stamp duty for first home buyers in NSW

 Off-the-plan purchases

-When buying off the plan, stamp duty is calculated on the contract price at exchange, not on the higher value at completion (if the market rises).
+When buying off the plan, stamp duty is calculated on the contract price at exchange, not on the higher value at completion if the market rises during construction.
 You must still meet all first home buyer criteria, and the occupancy deadline starts from settlement (completion), not exchange.

 Inherited property

-If you've inherited property, you must have disposed of it before purchasing to claim first home buyer status.
+If you have inherited property, you must have disposed of it before purchasing to claim first home buyer status.
 You cannot retain inherited property and claim the concession.
 Speak to Revenue NSW about your specific situation for tailored advice.

-Acceptable reasons for not occupying might include death, serious illness, natural disaster making property uninhabitable, or job relocation outside your control.
-Even in these cases, you must apply to Revenue NSW for consideration – it's not automatic.
+Acceptable reasons for not occupying might include death, serious illness, natural disaster making the property uninhabitable, or job relocation outside your control.
+Even in these cases, you must apply to Revenue NSW for consideration.
+It is not automatic.

 Frequently asked questions

-Can I claim the stamp duty concession if I'm buying an investment property?
+Can I claim the stamp duty concession if I am buying an investment property?

 No. The stamp duty concession is only available for properties you intend to occupy as your principal place of residence.
 You must move in within 12 months and live there for at least 12 continuous months.
 Investment properties do not qualify.